 - Student Process – PB

-- The lowest level process faces starvation problem.
+- The lowest level process faces the starvation problem.

 - Low scheduling overhead.